Nazariglez/pizarra-node/README.md

 ## How to
 1. Download the zip file and unzip it
-2. Run `npm install` command line inside the project directory
+2. Run `npm install` command inside the project directory
 3. Run `coffee app.coffee` and you'r done! just open a browser and type `http://localhost:3000`

 ## Minification